-To celebrate the re-launch of my first recipes book Natural Harry (first self-published in 2015) I am sharing a recipe and detailed step-by-step for one of the beautiful and simple raw desserts from its pages.
-Think minimum effort and maximum impact.
-Not only that, at the bottom of this post under 'cooks notes' I have poured out ALL of my tips and tricks and answers to the most frequently asked raw dessert questions I have learnt over the years.
-Making thousands of raw desserts will teach you a thing or two!
+To celebrate the relaunch of my first recipes book Natural Harry (first self-published in 2015) I'm sharing a recipe and detailed step-by-step guide for one of the beautiful and simple raw desserts much loved from the book.
+Think minimum effort and maximum impact!
+Not only that, at the bottom of this post under 'cooks notes' I have poured out ALL of my tips, tricks and answers to the most frequently asked raw dessert questions over the years spent making thousands of raw desserts - hopefully it will give you some handy advice!

-Every time I enjoy a slice of this delicious creation I am amazed at the creamy texture and the subtle contrast in flavours.
-I add berries to many a raw dessert recipe as I feel they always give it that little lift.
-In this recipe the raspberries make the perfect contrast and cut through the subtle flavour of the beautiful creamy filling and delicious chunks of chocolate 'cookie dough'.
-I hope you love it too!
+Every time I enjoy a slice of this delicious creation I'm amazed at the creamy texture and the subtle contrast in flavours.
+I add berries to many raw dessert recipes as I feel they always gift it with a little lift.
+In this particular recipe, the raspberries perfectly cut through the subtle flavour of the beautiful creamy filling and delicious chunks of chocolate 'cookie dough'.
+I hope you love it too! x Harry

-Base + Cookie dough: To your food processor, add the almonds and cacao powder.
+BASE & COOKIE DOUGH: To your food processor, add the almonds and cacao powder.
 Pulse on a high setting a few times to evenly break down.
-Then continue to process on high speed and keeping the motor running, add the dates one at a time.
+Continue to process on a high speed then while keeping the motor running, add the dates one at a time.
 Continue to process until evenly combined.
-You should be able to press the mixture between your fingers.
-Like a cookie dough.
+You should be able to press the mixture between your fingers, just like cookie dough.

 Spread three quarters of the mixture out on the base of your tin and press in evenly, pushing right into the corners.